maxritter/aws-bedrock-multi-agent-blueprint/README.md

-# AWS Bedrock Multi-Agent Blueprint
+# 🧰 AWS Bedrock Multi-Agent Blueprint

-The AWS Bedrock Multi-Agent Blueprint is a project that allows you to create and deploy multi-agent applications on AWS Bedrock.
-It is built with the AWS CDK and offers advanced features such as agent collaboration, vector database storage, observability, authentication, and a Streamlit web interface.
+A blueprint for building sophisticated multi-agent applications powered by AWS Bedrock.

+This solution enables seamless deployment of collaborative AI agents that can reason, analyze data, and interact with external tools.
+Built on AWS CDK, it provides a complete infrastructure featuring vector search capabilities, comprehensive observability, secure authentication, and an intuitive Streamlit interface.
+Perfect for developers looking to leverage the full potential of AWS Bedrock's AI capabilities in a scalable, secure, and observable way.

-Here is a video of the application in action:
+🎥 Here is a video of the application in action:

 <div align="left">
       <a href="https://www.youtube.com/watch?v=osjZSjEMR78">